Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Methodology

 \subsection{Problem Setup}

 Each instance consists of an image $I$ and a question $q$.
-A multimodal policy produces a step-by-step solution $S=(s_1,\ldots,s_T)$ and final answer $a$.
-We aim to build a \emph{process reward model} (PRM) that assigns a reward $R_t\in[-1,1]$ to each step $s_t$, supporting Best-of-$N$ reranking and step-level diagnosis.
+A multimodal policy samples a step-by-step solution $S=(s_1,\ldots,s_T)$ with a final answer $a$.
+Our goal is \emph{premise-aware process verification}: assign a reward $R_t\in[-1,1]$ to each step $s_t$ such that (i) step-level judgments are robust to visual misperception, and (ii) aggregated trajectory scores support reliable Best-of-$N$ reranking.

-The core difficulty in multimodal math is that errors come from two different sources: \emph{visual grounding} (e.g., misread OCR/table values, wrong geometric relations, incorrect diagram structure) and \emph{symbolic reasoning} (e.g., invalid derivations or arithmetic mistakes).
-Existing VL-PRMs typically output step scores directly, implicitly assuming the visual premise is reliable.
-When the premise is wrong early, later steps can remain locally coherent but globally invalid, and the verifier is forced to make confident judgments under uncertain perception.
-Our goal is to \emph{separate} these error sources: we first assess whether the visual premise of a step is trustworthy, and only then rely on strict step correctness scores.
+A key challenge in multimodal reasoning is that failures arise from two distinct sources: \emph{visual grounding errors} (misread values, incorrect relations/structure) and \emph{symbolic reasoning errors} (invalid deductions, arithmetic mistakes).
+Standard VL-PRMs entangle the two by directly scoring steps as if the underlying visual premises were reliable.
+We instead explicitly verify the visual premises a trace relies on and use this signal to calibrate step rewards at inference time.